 If you like the idea of the traditional desktop look, but want something that'll run on slower or older machines, then Mate (pronounced ‘Ma-tay’, after the South American plant) is a potentially excellent alternative to Cinnamon.
 The developer website for Mate describes the project as an attempt to keep alive the classic Gnome 2 desktop.

 It's also forked from Gnome, but in this case, Mate is based on the older Gnome 2 release.
-This helps reduce its overheads, but you're given a choice of flavours to install, including a "core" build with little in the way of extras to bog your system down, although all the key features are still covered (including Caja – a twin-paned file manager forked from Gnome's Nautilus).
+This helps reduce its overheads, but you're given a choice of flavors to install, including a "core" build with little in the way of extras to bog your system down, although all the key features are still covered (including Caja – a twin-paned file manager forked from Gnome's Nautilus).

 Mate opens with two panels – top and bottom – and you can add more, plus place them on either side of the screen.
 By default the bottom panel displays open windows while a series of menus in the top left-hand corner provides handy shortcuts to key parts of your system.
 Panels can also be extended via a number of additional applets, such as task launcher, power button, weather and so on.

 A handy Control Centre shortcut gives you access to most system settings, including the few easily customizable parts of Mate itself (look under Appearance for options on switching and tweaking the theme).
 For maximum customization, Ubuntu users might even want to try Ubuntu Mate, a specially built version designed to more seamlessly integrate with Ubuntu.

 Ultimately Mate offers a reasonable compromise between the configurability of Cinnamon and the no-frills approach of lighter desktops like LXDE and Xfce – speaking of which, if Mate is still too rich for your PC's tastes, read on…